Connections, metrics and Higgs fields on complex fiber bundles: Variations of nonabelian Hodge structure

 Naturally, we expect that $(M_{\dR}(X/S,G),\nabla_{\mathrm{GM}}; M_{\Dol}(X/S,G),\theta_{\mathrm{KS}})$ is also a nonlinear harmonic bundle for arbitrary reductive $G$.
 A similar result should also hold true when $X\to S$ is an arbitrary smooth projective morphism.
 However, one has to either restrict to the smooth locus (it seems unclear whether $M_{\dR}(X/S,G)$ and $M_{\Dol}(X/S,G)$ have the same smooth locus.
 Instead, one may consider an even smaller smooth locus, namely the Zariski-dense locus), or consider everything with suitable singularities. \\

-Looking at the half nonlinear Hodge correspondence obtained in the last section, one would like to characterize the image of the functor, and then construct the other half correspondence.
+Motivated by the half nonlinear Hodge correspondence established in Section \ref{sec:nonlin_harm}, it is a natural subsequent goal to characterize the image of the functor, and then construct the other half correspondence.
 It involves introducing an appropriate notion of stability for nonlinear Higgs bundles, and a suitable nonlinear analogue of the Hermitian-Yang-Mills equation.
-The same problem becomes more and more challenging when the corresponding monodromy representations do not factor through a complex Lie subgroup (one might call them infinite-dimensional), when the effective twisting map is non-identity, and when the base manifold $S$ is noncompact.
+This problem becomes increasingly challenging when the corresponding monodromy representations do not factor through a complex Lie subgroup (which one might call infinite-dimensional), when the effective twisting map is non-identity, and when the base manifold $S$ is noncompact.